How can we expect to make a positive change in the world if we cannot first influence ourselves?

 For the past eight months, I have woken up at stupidó-clock, 4 out of 7 days, and every single time, it sucks.

-I have to consciously interrupt my thoughts of "It's too cold" or "Just jump back into bed" by laughing at myself in the mirror as I think ", you crazy bastard!"
+As the cortisol pumps through my veins, I have to consciously interrupt my thoughts, laughing in the mirror as I think ", you crazy bastard!"

-As my thoughts race, I make a conscious effort to stare in the mirror, breaking the loop of spiral thinking.
+As my thoughts race, I make a conscious effort to stare in the mirror to break the spiral.

-I become more present in the moment as I look into my eyes.
+I become more present as I look into my eyes.

-Then I smile at myself and think, "what are you doing!?" allowing me to crack a smile at the insane man who stares back in my direction.
+Then I smile at myself and think, "what are you doing!?" and crack a smile at the insane man who stares back at me.

 I think, "what is something small I could be grateful for?"

-Using a memory trigger, I try and expand that feeling of gratitude to realise how lucky I am to be alive.
+If I’m able to trigger a memory, I expand that feeling of gratitude to think how lucky I am to be alive.

-If nothing comes to mind, I use my default line; "my time is limited, and my ancestors went through so much struggle for me to be here now".
+If nothing comes to mind, I use my default ;"my time is limited, and my ancestors went through so much struggle for me to be here now".

 2. Getting Sh!t Done

-Do you have to wait until you are in the zone to get something done?
+Do you have to wait to be in the zone to get something done?

 Doing meaningful work or practice can seem like a chore.
 So how do we fight procrastination?